-The entire day is packed with practical ideas you can take back to your classroom and implement immediately with your own students.
-Join Angela for a day devoted to learning how to use RTI to increase and enhance the literacy development of all your students.
+The entire day is packed with practical ideas that you can take back to your classroom and implement immediately with your own students.
+You will leave with specific “how-to” steps and a wealth of creative ideas for how to use the RTI method to increase and enhance the literacy development of all your students.

 Ten Key Benefits of Attending